Experienced & Compassionate High-Risk Pregnancy Care

 - Cervical insufficiency and cerclage

-- Fetal medical condition: such as heart disorders, genetic conditions
+- Fetal medical conditions such as heart disorders and genetic conditions

-- Mom’s medical conditions such as high blood pressure, preeclampsia, gestational or preexisting diabetes, liver or kidney disease, bariatric surgery, family history of genetic disorders, maternal cardiac disease, autoimmune conditions (i.e., lupus)
+- Mom’s medical conditions such as high blood pressure, preeclampsia, gestational or preexisting diabetes, liver or kidney disease, obesity or bariatric surgery, family history of genetic disorders, cardiac disease, thyroid disease and autoimmune conditions (i.e., lupus)

 - Abnormal antenatal screenings for chromosomal abnormalities